vlang/v/CONTRIBUTING.md

    1. `git rebase master`  # solve conflicts and do git rebase --continue
    1. `git push pullrequest -f`

 The point of doing the above steps to never directly push to the main V repository, only to your own fork.
 Since your local master branch tracks the main V repository's master, then `git checkout master; git pull --rebase origin master` work as expected (this is actually used by `v up`) and it can always do so cleanly.
-I'm not a Git guru, and Git is very flexible, so there may be simpler/easier ways to accomplish the same thing.
+Git is very flexible, so there may be simpler/easier ways to accomplish the same thing.